Adultery, Abuse, Abandonment are Biblical Grounds for Divorce

 3. We can and must talk about our spouse’s bad behavior.
 It is not slander.
 This passage said that we must expose it and why.

 4. We can call a spade a spade.
-We can call bad behavior out, just the way the Bible does.
-We are to have nothing to do with such people.
-I know people will say this doesn't apply to marriage, but that argument doesn't hold water.
+We can call bad behavior out, just the way Jesus does.
+We are to have nothing to do with such selfish destructive people.
+I know people will say this doesn’t apply to marriage, but why wouldn’t it?
+Does marriage give license to spouses who deliberately commit adultery, abuse, or betray?
+Is Christian marriage the one place that cheaters and betrayers can get away with it, scot-free?

 5. Those who do not provide for their own family are the same as those who reject the faith.